Supervised drug injection site in US is almost ready to open

 The facilities have long operated in Canada and Europe and have been considered by several U.S. cities, including Seattle, New York and San Francisco.
 Smaller, unofficial sites have also popped up in some places across the U.S.

-“The NIMBY (Not In My Back Yard) mentality is killing our neighbors,” said Brittany Salerno, 30, who lives in south Philadelphia and does volunteer outreach there.
+“The NIMBY (Not In My Back Yard) mentality is killing our neighbors,” said Brittany Salerno, 30, who does volunteer outreach in south Philadelphia.
 “Just because people don’t see it, it doesn’t mean it’s not happening.”

-Note: This story has been updated to correct that Salerno does volunteer outreach in south Philadelphia but does not live there.